kelvindev15/Kotlin2PlantUML/README.md

 # Kotlin2PlantUML

 This library allows you to obtain a plantuml class diagram directly from your Kotlin (and Java) code base.
-You can either obtain a simple class uml representation or the hierarchy of a root class.
+You can either generate a simple class uml representation or the hierarchy of a root class.

 ## Usage

 ### Command line

 ---------------------------------------------------
-One way to generate your PlantUML class diagram is by executing the jar file.
+One way to generate a PlantUML class diagram is by executing the jar file.
 Arguments can be passed with the following structure:

  ```bash
 java -jar kotlin2plantuml.jar fullyQualifiedClass [...options]
  ```
 At least one argument must be passed.
-The first argument must a ***fully qualified*** class name, otherwise an error will be thrown.
+The first argument must be a ***fully qualified*** class name, otherwise an error will be thrown.

 > ***Note***: The library uses the system ClassLoader to load classes thus only classes available in the